apache/mynewt-site/docs/os/modules/shell/shell_task_init.md

                     int max_input_length);
 ```

 Initializes the shell package.
-This creates a task for shell, and registers few commands on it's own (*echo*, *?*, for example).
+This creates a task for shell, and registers few commands on its own (*echo*, *?*, for example).
 It also allocates memory for buffering console input.

 #### Arguments